insou22/mipsy/.github/ISSUE_TEMPLATE/spim-improvement-proposal.md

 ---
 name: SPIM Improvement Proposal
-about: Something that can be improved in SPIM for RSpim
+about: Something that can be improved in SPIM for Mipsy
 title: "[SIP] Division by zero"
 labels: SPIM Improvement
 assignees: insou22